-The data suggest that there is no clear pattern to self-reporting of diabetes in Romania is greatest among men and women by level of educational attainment.
-It is most common among women with intermediate levels of educational attainment
+The data suggest there is a clear social gradient in self-reporting of diabetes in Croatia by level of educational attainment.
+Self-reported diabetes reporting by men and women with lower levels of educational attainment is two and three percentage points greater than for the most educated, respectively.